shauqt/Bellabeat-Case-Study-Data-Analysis/README.md

 - **Smart Device Feature Usage:** An evaluation of what proportion of total users used certain features such as sleep and/or weight tracking.

 ## Part 2: Original Data Structure
 The Bellabeat dataset is composed of smart device data tracking users through their activity, caloric intake, sleep behaviours, and weight logging.
+The data was tracked over 30 days, starting from 04/12/2016 and ending on 05/12/2016.

 The orginal smart device data is composed as shown below: